 If you are considering a sizable bequest to The GOD’S CHILD Project provided your family’s future inheritance is not affected, life insurance can play a part in meeting this goal, too, by replacing for your heirs the amount donated.

 Life insurance’s versatility makes revisiting its uses a good idea.
-For detailed information on giving life insurance, please reference the PDF below:
+For detailed information on giving life insurance, please reference this Gift of Life Insurance PDF

 Retirement accounts are often exposed to income and estate taxes at a combined marginal rate that could rise to 65 percent or even higher on large, taxable estates.
 Many of these taxes can be avoided or reduced through a carefully planned charitable gift.